matrix-org/matrix-rust-components-swift/README.md

 This repository is a Swift Package for distributing releases of the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk).
 It provides the Swift source code packaged in a format understood by the Swift package manager, and depends on a pre-compiled binary release of the underlying Rust code published from [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk).

+## Usage

+For more information about using the package, please read the [Getting Started](docs/Getting%20Started.md) guide.

 ## Releasing

 Whenever a new release of the underlying components is available, we need to tag a new release in this repo to make them available to Swift components.